oznu/unifi-events/README.md

-# UniFi
+# ubnt-unifi

-UniFi is a Node.js module that allows you to listen for events from and call methods on the UniFi API (Ubquiti Wifi).
+ubnt-unifi is a Node.js module that allows you to listen for events from and call methods on the UniFi API (Ubquiti Wifi).

 ## Requirements